-The dynamic Team Grid in Cascade builds itself from the StrengthsFinder® themes of your clients.
-Customise the display to show different levels of themes to suit the team or your workshop.
+The dynamic Team Grid in Cascade graphically displays the CliftonStrengths® themes for a team.
 Save time with the automatic calculation of the statistical information which highlights the top 5 themes for the team.

 Having everything together helps to identify suitable partners who may be in a different department.
 It also provides a view of the whole company or your complete client base, where you can easily find all the people with a specific theme.

 What is the correct order for the Domains?